-Not every reverse osmosis unit is created equally.
-NSF International, formerly the National Sanitation Foundation, sets the standards on such devices (24).
+Not all reverse osmosis units are created equal.
+NSF International, formerly the National Sanitation Foundation, sets the industry safety standards for water filtration devices.

-The NSF codes show you what an RO filter can protect against.
-These are the common certification numbers and what they mean (25):
+The NSF codes describe what an RO filter can protect against.
+Here are the common certification numbers and what they mean (17):

-- NSF 41: Refers to taste and odor treatments.
-That means your water should emerge without smell or noticeable taste.
+- NSF 41: The filter can treat taste and odor.
+This means your water should emerge without an unpleasant smell or taste.

-- NSF 53: This code means cyst reduction, which refers to the spores or oocysts parasites, such as giardia, that exist in water (26).
+- NSF 53: This code refers to cyst reduction, specifically spores or oocysts parasites such as giardia, that exist in water.

 Why Use Reverse Osmosis Filters?